cbeuw/FelixArchiveBuilder/README.md

 ## configsets/felix_archive
 This is the solr schema.
 It has 5 fields: id, date, issue, page, content.
-This should be copied to `[solr_root]/sever/solr/configsets` so that a new solr core can be created with this schema using `bin/solr create -c [core name] -n felix_archive`
+This should be copied to `[solr_root]/sever/solr/configsets` so that a new solr core can be created with this schema using `bin/solr create -c [core name] -d felix_archive`